jdamp/homelab/README.md

 ## Repository structure
-- The `proxmox` folder contains the configuration for the proxmox VMs on the physical hosts.
+- The `proxmox` folder contains the configuration for the proxmox VMs on the physical hosts:
+- The `vm-template` folder contains the creation of the VM template